Tank Corps (United States): Regular Army

 The 326th (under the command of Sereno E. Brett) and 327th Tank Battalions (later renamed the 344th and 345th and organized into the 304th Tank Brigade, commanded by Patton), were the first into combat, beginning with the Battle of Saint-Mihiel as part of the US IV Corps on 12 September 1918.
 The small French Renault FT tanks they were equipped with found the going hard and many were lost or ran out of fuel crossing the battlefield – the Germans, forewarned, had largely retreated from the salient.
 The tanks then took part in the Meuse–Argonne offensive as part of the US V Corps on 26 September.
 Major Brett assumed command of the 304th after Patton was injured on 26 September, the first day of the Meuse-Argonne Offensive near Cheppy, France.

-Men and tanks of the 326th Battalion, Tank Corps move forward, Varennes, Meuse, France, October 1, 1918.
+326th Battalion, Tank Corps, in October 1918, Varennes, France.

-During the war, two members of the Tank Corps (both from the 344th Battalion) were awarded the Medal of Honor; Donald M. Call and Harold W. Roberts.

-Post-war

 When the fighting ended on November 11, 1918, the AEF Tank Corps and the units in the United States had about 20,000 men.
-The AEF Tank Corps was redeployed after the armistice, with the remaining tank corps personnel transferred back to the United States.
+The AEF Tank Corps was redeployed after the armistice, with the remaining personnel transferred back to the United States.
 The Tank Corps, which formed part of the National Army, was formally disbanded in 1920, when the National Army was demobilized and consolidated into the Regular Army.
-After transfer to Camp Meade, Maryland, the 304th and 305th Tank Brigades were consolidated and redesignated several times, together eventually forming the 1st Tank Regiment on 1 September 1929.
+After being transferred to Camp Meade, Maryland, the 304th and 305th Tank Brigades were consolidated and redesignated several times, together eventually forming the 1st Tank Regiment on 1 September 1929.
 This unit was again reorganized and redesignated as the 66th Infantry Regiment (Light Tanks) on 25 October 1932, and remains in active service as of 2024.
-Now known as the 66th Armor Regiment, it is the oldest armored unit in the modern US Army.
+Now known as the 66th Armor Regiment, it is the oldest armored unit in the modern United States Army.